Avro Vulcan XH558: Royal Air Force

-Earlier the aircraft had appeared in the 1961 Central Office of Information (COI) film; "No Claim Bonus" which was also later used as a Trade test colour film on BBC 2.
+Earlier the aircraft had appeared in the 1961 Central Office of Information (COI) film No Claim Bonus which was also later used as a Trade test colour film on BBC 2.

 Post-RAF

 Having been put up for disposal, XH558 was acquired by the Walton family, and delivered by air to Bruntingthorpe Aerodrome in Leicestershire on 23 March 1993, its last flight of the 20th Century.
 It was kept in serviceable condition, performing fast runs along the main runway along with other fast jets during special open days.

-A decade earlier, shortly after the Waltons had acquired Bruntingthorpe, plans had been drawn up to fly preserved XM575 from East Midlands Airport to their planned aircraft museum, although it never took place as the money ran out before the necessary servicing could be completed.
+A decade earlier, shortly after the Waltons had acquired Bruntingthorpe, plans had been drawn up to fly the preserved XM575 from East Midlands Airport to their planned aircraft museum, although it never took place as the money ran out before the necessary servicing could be completed.

 In 1997, a study was conducted looking into the feasibility of returning XH558 to flight – a risky prospect for the owners considering the aircraft would need to be retired as a ground-based attraction and largely dismantled before restoration could begin.
 With the decision taken in 1998, the last public ground run took place on 5 September 1999.

 The Vulcan to the Sky Trust was established to raise funds; including lodging an application with the Heritage Lottery Fund, rejected in 2002 but then refocused and accepted in 2004.
 Work began on the restoration in 2005; to bring confidence to donors of the project, the Walton family formally passed ownership of XH558 to the Trust in the same year.
 In celebration of meeting a funding target, on 31 August XH558 was rolled out of its hangar for the first time in seven years for a publicity shoot.